 Through all the conversations and briefings with clients, client visits on-site getting insights e.g. about car workshops and productions plants, I soon got familiar with a great variety of working fields.
 This crucial experience taught me to be curious and open-minded to new things.

 Never say no to new things.
 We can all learn.
 As a recruiter, you can never be a „Software Engineer plus Car Mechanic and Accountant Specialist in one person“, but you can develop a feeling and get a good understanding of all these roles.
 This is the beauty of this working field.
 There is so much to explore, so many nice and interesting jobs and branches out there!

-At some point while working at Manpower, I had contact with a company that I used to work with in the past.
+At some point while working at Manpower, I was in contact with a company that I used to work with in the past.
 We mostly recruited car mechanics for this company.
-I told the CEO that thanks to them, I am recruiting so much in the field of automotive.
+I told the CEO that thanks to them, I was recruiting so much in the field of automotive.
 This company showed me and taught me so, so much.
 Do you know what a diagnosis tester is?
 I didn’t. now I know!